KChidiak/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state to Write a script that writes into the file ls_cwd_content 9-duplicate_last_line to Write a script that duplicates the last line of the file iacta 10-no_more_js to delete all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+11-directories to  counts the number of directories and sub-directories in the current directory.